lyteword/chspurgeon-tod/volume-5/psalm-107.md

 **Verses 12-13.**

-1\.The convicted soul's abject condition—humbled, exhausted, prostrate, deserted.
+1\.
+The convicted soul's abject condition—humbled, exhausted, prostrate, deserted.

-2\.His speedy deliverance.
+2\.
+His speedy deliverance.
 Cried, cried while in trouble, unto the Lord, he saved, out of their distresses.

 **Verse 13.** Man's work and God's work. *They* cried and *He* saved.